opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/where.rst

 ============
 where <boolean-expression>

-* bool-expression: optional field. any expression which could be evaluated to boolean value.
+* bool-expression: optional. any expression which could be evaluated to boolean value.

 Example 1: Filter result set with condition
 ===========================================